brianjbayer/random_thoughts_api/README.md

   [GitHub Actions](https://github.com/features/actions)
 * Secrets management
 * Environment variable based configuration
-* Code Style enforcement, linting, and static dependency security scanning
+* Code Style enforcement, linting, and static security analysis and dependency scanning

 ## What It Does
 This API represents *Users* and their *RandomThoughts* which